 Communication that occurs for carrying out operations of the organization is known as internal operational communication.
 Internal members of the organization such as workers, managers, board of directors, member of trade unions, etc. are the participants of internal communication.
 This type of organizational communication takes the form of oral and written.
 Oral communication occurs through face to face conversation, telephone, meeting etc. Written communication is done through orders, instructions, reports, memos, letters, etc. In modern time, many organizations provide intranet facility for internal electronic communication.

-Communication with the external parties or groups is known as external operational communication.
-External parties include customers, suppliers, government agencies, regulatory authority, local community, special interest group and the general public.
+Communication with external parties or groups is known as external operational communication.
+External parties include customers, suppliers, government agencies, regulatory authority, local community, special interest group, and the general public.

 Communication that occurs for exchanging personal information, ideas and feelings rather than business-related information is termed as personal communication.
 Not all communication that occurs in business is personal.